-Windows 11 is the next major release of the desktop operating system that is expected to start rolling out to compatible devices on October 5, 2021.
-Since laptops and desktop computers that meet the minimum requirements will receive the new version as a free upgrade, the process will require full reinstallation, which means that you want to be prepared to avoid errors and problems before getting started with the installation.
+Windows 11 is the next major release of the desktop OS that will start rolling out to compatible devices on October 5, 2021.
+Since laptops and desktop computers that meet the minimum requirements will receive the new version as a free upgrade, the process will require complete reinstallation, which means that you want to be prepared to avoid errors and problems before getting started with the installation.

-Although it is always recommended to install Windows 11 to access all the new features, the redesigned interface, and take advantage of the new security improvements, the process can also lead to unwanted problems.
+Although it’s recommended to install Windows 11 to access all the new features, the redesigned interface, and take advantage of the latest security improvements, the process can also lead to unwanted problems.
 Also, during the early days of the rollout, unexpected errors and bugs are expected, as building an operating system that will run on many hardware configurations is very challenging.

 In this guide, you will learn some tips to avoid problems and errors during the installation of Windows 11.

 - Avoid storage problems during Windows 11 upgrade

 - Repair Windows Update to download Windows 11